 Excessive Hunger & Weight Gain

-A side effect of Phenobarbital for dogs that many pet parents have found is excessive hunger.
+A side effect of phenobarbital for dogs that many pet parents have found is excessive hunger.
 Subsequently, all of the extra food intake can often lead to weight gain, particularly if the medication also alters their normal amount of activity.

 Excessive Thirst & Urination

-Another common side effect of Phenobarbital is excessive thirst and therefore an increased need to go to the bathroom.
+Another common side effect of phenobarbital is excessive thirst and therefore an increased need to go to the bathroom.
 If you notice that your pup is frequently needing water bowl refills, it's likely a side effect of the medication.

 Phenobarbital can also cause your dog to feel high levels of anxiety and uneasiness.
 As we touched on, anxiety is the enemy of dogs suffering from seizures and epilepsy as it can cause their seizures to worsen and occur more often.

 The medication can also cause the dog to lose coordination in the hind limbs as well as experience bouts of weakness which inhibit their ability to move freely.
+This can be seen when initially starting the medication but it generally improves over time.

 Like people, dogs can also experience bouts of depression.
 If you notice your dog sleeping more than usual or appearing down in the dumps, the medication may be at fault.